-Organizations with SonicWall SMA 100 and SMA 1000 series appliances, as well as any firewall products, including TZ, NSa, NSA, NSv, SuperMassive and NSsp series with SSL-VPN enabled, should immediately implement the following steps based on products deployed:
+Organizations with SonicWall SMA 100 and SMA 1000 series appliances, as well as those with any firewall products, including TZ, NSa, NSA, NSv, SuperMassive and NSsp series with SSL-VPN enabled, should immediately implement the following steps based on products deployed:

-SonicWall SMA 100 series
+SonicWall SMA 100 Series

 - Configure the domain names different from the AD/LDAP names and existing internal domain names.

-- Hide the SMA domain list by enabling the Hide Domain list on portal login page in SMA 100 portal settings.
+- Hide the SMA domain list by enabling Hide Domain list on portal login page in the SMA 100 portal settings.

-SonicWall SMA 1000 series
+SonicWall SMA 1000 Series

 - For Microsoft Active Directory (Advanced) authentication servers, ensure that the option labeled ‘Users can choose from a list of domains’ is not selected.
 This is the default configuration.